-- Investment Banking Request for Proposals (RFP).
-On February 23, 2015, the Airports Authority issued an RFP to all 17 firms in the amended Aviation Enterprise syndicate.
-The Airports Authority seeks to select an underwriting team for the Series 2015B-D new money and refunding transaction.
-Submissions are due on March 16, 2015.
-A request to approve the underwriter selection is scheduled for the April Finance Committee and Board meetings. - Series 2015B-D Financing.
-The financing is expected to include the issuance of bonds to fund up to \$200 million in project costs and to current refund approximately \$275 million of Series 2005A-D Bonds.
-The transaction schedule requests the Finance Committee and the Board to approve documents at the June meetings with an expected bond sale in July. - → TEFRA Hearing.
+- → Series 2015B-D Financing.
+The financing is expected to include the issuance of bonds to fund up to \$200 million in project costs and to current refund approximately \$275 million of outstanding Series 2005A-D Bonds.
+The transaction schedule requests the Finance Committee and the Board to approve substantially final bond documents at the June meetings with an expected bond sale in late June or July. - → TEFRA Hearing.
 The Airports Authority is required to hold a TEFRA hearing in order to satisfy the public approval requirement for the issuance of the Series 2015B-D new money private activity bonds.
-The TEFRA hearing is tentatively scheduled for the week of March 30, 2015.
-Notice will be provided to the public at least 14 days prior to the TEFRA hearing. - → 2015 Plan of Finance.
-The Finance Staff and the Financial Advisor continue to discuss the components of the 2015 Plan of Finance.
-In addition to the Series 2015B-D Financing, other planned tasks include a review of the existing bank facilities and continued monitoring of the interest rate swap portfolio. - → Commercial Paper Program.
+The TEFRA hearing is scheduled for April 22, 2015. - → 2015 Expiring Bank Facility.
+The Airports Authority has a \$156.3 million bank facility that expires in 2015.
+The Finance Staff and the Financial Advisor are considering strategies to replace or renew the expiring facility through a solicitation process.
+A schedule for facility renewal or replacement will be presented to the Finance Committee at a subsequent meeting. - → Commercial Paper Program.
 In March 2014, the size of the Commercial Paper program was reduced with the authorization of CP Series Two for an amount up to \$200 million.
-The reduction reflects reduced capital expenditures at Dulles International.
+The reduction reflects decreased capital expenditures at Dulles International.
 As capital expenditures are expected to increase at Reagan National, additional liquidity may be needed in the future.
-Finance Staff and the Financial Advisor are evaluating the amount and timing of expanded CP capacity and will provide additional information at a subsequent meeting. - → Debt Service Fund Investment Strategy.
+Finance Staff and the Financial Advisor are evaluating the appropriate amount and timing of any expanded CP capacity and will provide additional information at a subsequent meeting. - Debt Service Fund Investment Strategy.
 The financing team has been considering the potential investment of certain monies periodically deposited to the Aviation Enterprise Debt Service Fund.
-If Finance Staff determines that it is appropriate to recommend proceeding with a solicitation for a debt service fund forward purchase agreement, such recommendation would be made in the Spring of 2015.
+If Finance Staff determines that it is appropriate to recommend proceeding with a solicitation for a debt service fund forward purchase agreement, such recommendation would be made at a subsequent meeting.